-The civil courts will sentence the producer or other suppliers to repair or replace recalled products or offer other compensation.

-If the producer cannot prove that the end-user used the product despite being informed of the recall, he or she has to indemnify the victim.
+In the case of civil action, the courts will sentence the producer or other suppliers to repair or replace recalled products or offer other compensation.
+If the producer cannot prove that the end-user used the product despite being informed of the recall, he or she must indemnify the victim.